-Dusting the berries with flour helps prevent them all from sinking to the bottom of the cake.
-If some of your blackberries are very large, you should cut them in half.
-I probably needed to cut some of those blackberries into quarters!
+Dusting berries with flour helps prevent them all from sinking to the bottom of cakes and muffins.
+If some of your blackberries are very large, you should cut them in half or even quarters.

 Gently fold the blackberries into the lemon cake batter.

 When you pour the mixture into the prepared pan, give it a few thwacks to spread the batter.

 Bake until the loaf is starting to brown and a toothpick inserted into the center comes out clean.
 Note that the edges are just starting to pull away from the pan.

 Let the cake cool in the pan for about 10 minutes.
 Then put it on a cooling rack over a piece of wax or parchment paper.
 This catches the drips from your syrup and glaze and makes clean up much easier!